erroronline1/caro/readme.md

 * reinstall token scan for order approval, match with present orderauth
 * display alternative articles on ordersearch with matching name? modal before actual import to select from.
 * translation mask for erp dumps of orders - currently missing identifier matching
-* add commission by default to order label export

 #### application considerations
 * data deletion in accordance to dsgvo, eg. recommend deletion after x years?